kengraf/nadialin/README.md

 > [!NOTE]
 > 'nadialin' is Abenaki for 'the hunter'

-### What is "King-of-hill"?
+### What is a "King-of-hill" event?
-- Everone (teams or individuals) are given access to a system.
+- Everyone (teams or individuals) are given access to a system they own.
 - At the start all systems are indentical and insecure.
 - The team secures their system and as a by-product understands how to attack other systems.
 - A specific file "flag" on the system indicates ownership of that system.